Legal Name Change for New Zelanders

 If you decide to change names in Australia, and Easy Name Change Australia personalised kit is ideal if you have more than 6 organizations to notify.
 We’ll provide you with the documents needed to legally change names.
-Receive personalized and ready to send forms and letters for for hundreds of Australian organizations.
+Receive personalized and ready to send forms, emails and letters for for hundreds of Australian organizations.
 In most cases you will need your certificate certified by a JP, so our certified kit is ideal if you don't have time to find a JP.

 Considering Changing Names?